Skip to content

 Loss & Training

-Standard denoising loss combined with the FeatureNeRF loss.
-The video backbone is trained on a subset of WebVid10M (430K samples); CO3Dv2 is used for customization experiments (3 concepts each for car, chair, and motorcycle categories).
+Standard denoising loss + FeatureNeRF loss.
+The video backbone is trained on a WebVid10M subset (430K samples), and the CO3Dv2 dataset is used for customization experiments (3 concepts each for cars, chairs, and motorcycles).

 Key Experimental Results